syncfusion-content/wpf-docs/wpf/Scheduler/Resource.md

 public Brush ForegroundColor { get; set; }
 }

-N>

-* You can inherit this class from `INotifyPropertyChanged` for dynamic changes in custom data.
+N>• You can inherit this class from `INotifyPropertyChanged` for dynamic changes in custom data.
-* SchedulerResource.Data  object is used to create the SchedulerResource by mapping the custom resource.
+• SchedulerResource.Data  object is used to create the SchedulerResource by mapping the custom resource.

 You can map the properties of `Employee` class with `SfScheduler` control using Scheduler `ResourceMapping`.